ScienceComputing/Python_Programming/README.md

 # Python Collection

 Presenting a curated compilation of Python codes gathered from AI in Medicine, Data Science, Bioinformatics Algorithm, and Computer Science with Python.
-This repository is designed to be resources for the exploration and comprehension of Python's real-world applications across varied scientific domains.
+This repository is designed to be resources for Python's real-world applications across varied scientific computing domains.

 | Python Basics | Artificial Intelligence | Data Structure |
 |----------|----------|----------|